 MS 78 abc.
 Senior Thesis.
 9 units; first, second, third terms.
 Prerequisite: instructor's permission.
-Supervised research experience, open only to senior-class materials-science majors.
-Starting with an open-ended topic, students will plan and execute a project in materials science and engineering that includes written and oral reports based upon actual results, synthesizing topics from their coursework.
+Supervised research experience, open only to senior materials science majors.
+Starting with an open-ended topic, students will plan and execute a project in materials science and engineering that includes written and oral reports based upon actual results, synthesizing topics from their course work.
 Only the first term may be taken pass/fail.
 Instructor: Staff.

-MS 90.
+- MS 90.
 Materials Science Laboratory.
 9 units (1-6-2); third term.
 An introductory laboratory in relationships between the structure and properties of materials.
 Experiments involve materials processing and characterization by X-ray diffraction, scanning electron microscopy, and optical microscopy.
 Students will learn techniques for measuring mechanical and electrical properties of materials, as well as how to optimize these properties through microstructural and chemical control.
 Independent projects may be performed depending on the student's interests and abilities.
-Instructor: Greer.

-MS 100.
+Instructor: Staff. - MS 100.
 Advanced Work in Materials Science.
 The staff in materials science will arrange special courses or problems to meet the needs of students working toward the M.S. degree or of qualified undergraduate students.
 Graded pass/fail for research and reading.
-Instructor: Staff.

-MS 105.
+Instructor: Staff. - MS 105.
 Phase Transformations.
 9 units (3-0-6); third term.
 Prerequisite: APh 105 b or ChE/Ch 164, or instructor's permission.
 Thermodynamics and kinetics of phase transformations.
 Phase diagrams for decomposition and ordering.
 Nucleation, spinodal decomposition, microstructural morphologies.
 Role of strain energy in solid-solid phase transformations.
 Thermomechanical processing of selected materials.
-Instructors: Johnson, Fultz.

-MS 110 abc.
+Taught concurrently with APh 105 c.
+Instructor: Fultz. - MS 110 abc.
 Materials Research Lectures.
 1 unit; first, second, third terms.
 A seminar course designed to introduce advanced undergraduates and graduate students to modern research in materials science.
-Instructor: Snyder.

-MS 115 ab.
+Instructor: Snyder. - MS 115 ab.
 Fundamentals of Materials Science.
 9 units (3-0-6); first, second terms.
-Prerequisite: Pb 2.
+Prerequisite: Ph 2.
 An introduction to the structure and properties of materials and the processing routes utilized to optimize properties.
 All major classes of materials are covered, including metals, ceramics, electronic materials, composites, and polymers.
 In the first term, emphasis is on the relationships between chemical bonding, crystal structure, thermodynamics, phase equilibria, microstructure, and properties.
 In the second term, generic processing and manufacturing methods are presented for each class of materials with particular focus on the influence of these processes on mechanical properties.
 Emphasis is placed on the basic materials science behind each processing method, covering such topics as thermodynamics, diffusion, kinetics of phase transformations, and microstructure development.
-Instructors: Haile, van de Walle.
+Instructors: Haile, Staff. - MS/APh 120.
+Diffraction and Structure.
+9 units (3-0-6); first term.
+Prerequisites: graduate standing or instructor's permission.
+Content is identical to MS/APh 122 but without the laboratory exercises.
+Instructor: Fultz. - MS/APh 122.
+Diffraction, Imaging, and Structure.
+12 units (3-3-6); second term.
+Principles of electron and X-ray diffraction, with applications for characterizing materials.
+Topics include scattering of electrons,

+X rays, and neutrons by atoms.
+Instrumentation for diffractometry and transmission electron microscopy.
+Kinematical theory of diffraction: effects of strain, size, disorder, and temperature.
+Crystal defects and their characterization.
+Autocorrelation functions in solids, and introduction to dynamical theory.
+A weekly laboratory complements the lectures.
+Instructors: Fultz, Ahn.